rbanffy/testable_appengine/README.md

 Contributing
 ------------

-File a bug report, fork it, PEP-8 it, test it, and, if it works, send a pull request.
+File a bug report (enhancement suggestions are fine too), fork it, PEP-8 it, test it, and, if it works, send a pull request.
 When in doubt, get in touch.
 We'll figure out what needs to be done.